HTML24/HTML5-template/README.md

 		<link rel="apple-touch-icon" sizes="114x114" href="apple-touch-icon-iphone4.png" /> <!-- high-resolution iPhone and iPod -->
 		<link rel="apple-touch-icon" sizes="144x144" href="" /> <!-- high-resolution iPad -->

-- Viewport meta tag:
+- Viewport meta tag - This should be used if you style your website to fit on a smartphone aswell, read more about it [here](https://developer.mozilla.org/en-US/docs/Mobile/Viewport_meta_tag):

 		<meta name="viewport" content="width=device-width, initial-scale=1">

-- Description and keyword meta tags:
+- Description and keyword meta tags - these tells search engines about the website, read more about it [here](http://searchenginewatch.com/article/2067564/How-To-Use-HTML-Meta-Tags):

 		<meta name="description" content="Description" />
 		<meta name="keywords" content="Keywords" />